 You may not realize it, but we’re living in a golden age of gaming controllers.
-The gamepads on the market now are better quality, more versatile, and more customizable than anything from just a few console generations ago.
-That includes the plethora of third-party options from the likes of PowerA, Scuf, Nacon, and Turtle Beach, as well as first-party controllers from the console makers.
+The gamepads on the market now are higher quality, more versatile, and more customizable than anything from just a few console generations ago.
+If you’re gaming on an Xbox Series X or Series S (or a Windows PC), you now have a plethora of great third-party options from the likes of PowerA, Scuf, Nacon, and Turtle Beach, as well as high-quality first-party controllers.
 The days of the cheap, “little sibling” controller that looked cool but barely worked are over.

-This is the only affordable wireless option out there, thanks to Microsoft’s proprietary wireless protocol.
+This is the only affordable wireless Xbox controller out there, thanks to Microsoft’s proprietary protocol.
 While some may hate that it comes with AA batteries instead of a built-in rechargeable cell, that also means it’s flexible, allowing for rechargeable AAs or a battery pack.
-It also works as a wired accessory when paired with a USB-C cable, and user-replaceable batteries mean you’re not stuck with a controller that doesn’t hold its charge after years of use.
+It also works as a wired accessory with a USB-C cable, and user-replaceable batteries mean you’re not stuck with a controller that doesn’t hold its charge after years of use.

 The official Xbox Wireless Controller has a dedicated share button for saving clips and screenshots and sharing them online, Bluetooth support, and a USB-C port for charging up Microsoft’s play-and-charge rechargeable battery.